Kiwi Reef Aqaba, Jordan

 Kiwi Reef is simple to navigate, but easy to ‘get lost’ on – with so many spectacular distractions, we’ll need to pay special attention to our bottom time and air supply.

-Either from shore or by boat, Kiwi Reef is a memorable site for divers of all levels and perfect for SCUBA training.
+Kiwi Reef is a memorable site for divers of all levels and perfect for SCUBA training.
 And if we gear up for a tec dive there’s even more to see.

 Descending further down the main slope of Kiwi Reef, we’ll come to Kiwi Arch, Gorgonians, soft corals, and sponges dominate the fascinatingly rugged bottom topography in the surrounding area.
 You’ll need technical diving experience and gear to dive the Arch, as depths can easily exceed 70m.